intellitrend/zabbix-csv-host-import-module/README.md

 * The columns are case-insensitive, so ``NAME``, ``name`` and ``NaMe`` are all valid.
 * The columns must be in the first line of the CSV file.
-* The separator character must be ";".
+* The separator character must be the same as in the import dialog and can either be a semicolon, comma or a tabulator.

 The CSV file can then be imported in the same menu entry.
 You get a chance to preview the host list before the actual import.